-A graph presented in the Road Report using 2018 road data and costs of construction (page XX) showed projected network PASER ratings related to dollars invested.
-Based on the most recent PASER evaluation in October 2020, the last 3 years of investment in the above programs has resulted in an overall network PASER rating increase from 5.4 (2018) to 5.8 (2020), depicted on the updated graph below (graph needs updating).
+A graph presented in the Road Report using 2018 road data (local and major) and costs of construction (pg 7, App G) showed projected network PASER ratings related to dollars invested.
+Based on the most recent PASER evaluation in October 2020, the last 3 years of investment in the above programs has resulted in an overall network PASER rating increase from 5.4 (2018) to 5.8 (2020).
+The updated graph below projects the next five years for both local and major roads.